Slicer/slicer-apidocs/README.md

 A new subpage is automatically created after each release.

-## master
+## main

-API documentation associated with the [Slicer/Slicer@master](https://github.com/Slicer/Slicer/tree/master) branch is available under the `master` subpage.
+API documentation associated with the [Slicer/Slicer@main](https://github.com/Slicer/Slicer/tree/main) branch is available under the `main` subpage.

-The `master` subpage is automatically updated each time the corresponding GitHub branch is updated.
+The `main` subpage is automatically updated each time the corresponding GitHub branch is updated.

 ## pull requests